 The first of the six what matters statements for Science and Technology embraces using evidence derived in different ways in order to question ideas, form opinions and deepen scientific and technological understanding, while also highlighting the impact of Science and Technology.
 The design and engineering what matters statement champions the technical and creative experiences, skills and knowledge needed to design and shape engineered solutions.
 Living things and the study of organisms and how they compete to survive is central to the third aspect of this area of learning and experience.
 The fourth then urges learners to discover more about the nature of matter, and what things are made of, and how they behave and interact.
 The relationship between forces and energy and how it impacts on us is set out in the fifth what matters.
 The final statement introduces a new curriculum focus, one which addresses how computation can be applied to solve problems across Science and Technology.

 Key Stage 3

 Science is taught on a three-year rolling programme, ensuring that all the elements of the science programme of study, interdependence of organisms, sustainable earth and how things work are met.
 Activities are designed to facilitate pupils to build on to previous learning and can also be included in cross curricular themes.

 Key Stage 4

-At key stage 4, there is a two-year rolling programme which covers organisms & health, chemical & material behaviour, environment, Earth & universe and energy, electricity & radiations.
-Students will follow activities in the rolling programme within which the material will be used in ways appropriate for the learners’ age, experience, understanding and prior achievement.
+At key stage 4, there is a two-year rolling programme which covers organisms & health, chemical & material behaviour, environment, earth & universe and energy, electricity & radiations.
+Pupils will follow activities in the rolling programme within which the material will be used in ways appropriate for the learners’ age, experience, understanding and prior achievement.